haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 Next stop was a hostel at the base of Cotopaxi.
 It was one of my favorite places, mainly because the people there were as silly as me 😜.

 I went back to Banos to meet a friend in hopes of being able to travel together.
-After a few days I realized I wanted a big city again though.
-Off to Cuenca!
+After a few days I realized I wanted a big city again though - so off to Cuenca!

 More coding.
 More building the future.
 By far my favorite city in Ecuador.

-Working alone was fun, but at the same time I was really starting to miss collaboration.
-Having someone be able to point out flaws in my work and nerd out with.
+Working alone was fun, but at the same time I was starting to miss collaboration.
+Having someone be able to point out my mistakes and nerd out with.

 Some people got in touch about contracting for them.
-If I could work on paid projects and cover a few months of travel that seemed like a worthwhile investment.
+If I could work on paid projects and cover a few months of travel that sounded like a worthwhile investment.
 Lima seemed like the next place with stable internet where that could happen.
-I made my Peru with my eyes set on Lima.
+I made my way into Peru with my eyes set on Lima.

 ### 🇵🇪 Peru 🇵🇪